- 01 Does Formatting a Drive Erase Everything? No!

 Besides recovering data from formatted hard drive, EaseUS Data Recovery Wizard can do more for you:

 - Recover All Kinds of Lost Data.
-It also supports to recover deleted files emptied from the Recycle Bin or data lost due to partition loss, software crash, virus infection, boot-up problem, or other reasons.
+It also supports to recover deleted files or data lost due to partition loss, software crash, virus infection, boot-up problem, or other reasons.

 - Recover Data from Various Devices.
 It can also perform data recovery from USB flash drives, memory cards, digital cameras, and other conventional storage devices.